dch/glazier/README.md

 It seems this is a challenge for most environments, so `glazier` just assumes you're using [chocolatey] and takes care of the rest.

-- start your `SDK prompt` as above
-- launch a cygwin erl-ified shell via `c:\relax\bin\shell.cmd`
-- select R14B04 unless you know what you are doing
-- go to next section to compile Erlang/OTP

 Alternatively, you can launch your own cmd prompt, and ensure that your system path is correct first in the win32 side before starting cygwin.
 Once in cygwin